 Contents

-- Why the free plan is not a long-term option for most businesses
+- Why isn’t the HubSpot free plan a long-term option?

-- What HubSpot actually costs in the UK
+- What does HubSpot actually cost in the UK?

-- What most SMEs actually need and what costs less
+- What do most SMEs actually need, and what costs less?

 - If you are already in a contract